UncleMac66/nodenurse/README.md

   -l, --latest           Gather the latest healthcheck from the node(s).
   -t, --tagunhealthy     Apply the unhealthy tag to the node(s) -r, --reboot           Hard reboot the node(s).
-  -i, --identify         Display detail of the node(s) and exit.
+  -i, --identify         Display full details of the node(s) and exit.
+* -n, --nccl             Run allreduce nccl test on the node(s).
+  -s, --ncclscout        Run ncclscout (nccl pair test) on the node(s).
+  -u, --update           Update the slurm state on the node(s).

 Arguments:
   HOST(S)                An input hostfile, or space separated list of hostnames (e.g. gpu-1 gpu-2).

+  --all,-a               Use all hosts that are listed in slurm.

+  --drain                Use hosts that are in a 'drain' state in slurm.

-                         This is optional.
-If no hosts are provided nodenurse will pull in nodes that are in a down or drain state in slurm by default.
+  --down                 Use hosts that are in a 'down' state in slurm.

-  -a, --all              Use all hosts that are listed in slurm, not just ones in down/drain state.
+  --idle                 Use hosts that are in a 'idle' state in slurm.

+  --partition,-p <name>  Use all nodes in a specified slurm partition name (i.e. compute).

+  * indicates function is a work in progress

 Examples:
   ./nodenurse.sh -c <path/to/hostfile>    runs a fresh healthcheck on the node(s) in the provided hostlist.